-As a music editor, she routinely performs many roles and tasks, often acting as the link between the production and the different music sources (performed, composed, etc.) ensuring all disparate elements of the music soundtrack work together.
+She routinely performs many roles and tasks, cutting music for both temp and final music scores, as well as being part of the team on mixing stages, acting as the link between the production and the different music sources (performed, composed, sourced) ensuring all elements of the music soundtrack come together smoothly.

-As a music supervisor, she’s also sourced and licensed songs for film, tv series and advertisement, researching internationally as well as locally in the quest for musical gems.
+As a music supervisor, she has sourced and licensed songs for numerous film, tv series and advertisement, researching internationally as well as locally in the quest for musical gems.

-For supervision and synchronisation of commercials, she forms part of the Circonflex Music Agency team : http://www.circonflex.com/
+For supervision and synchronization of commercials, she forms part of the Circonflex Music Agency team: http://www.circonflex.com/

 Delphine is a music lover above anything else and this passion drives her to dive into every project with enthusiasm and a very broad knowledge of music.

 Aside from the film music industry, she’s also been interested in more unconventional means of music diffusion.
-With duet Milliseconde Topographie, she has explored underwater installations, interative video-music performances and soundwalks… On the alternate and festival circuit her musical works have also been selected and represented in various events worldwide, including :
+She has explored underwater installations, interactive video-music performances and soundwalks… On the alternate and festival circuit her musical works have also been selected and represented in various events worldwide, including :

 Women in New Music Festival (California, USA)

 Visionaria International Film Festival (Italie) 1st Prize (MilliTopo)